Louisiana GED Requirements

 Louisiana GED Price

 The Louisiana GED exam costs $144 in total, or $36 per subject test.
 To be eligible for testing online, however, you first must attain sufficient results (in the “green zone”) on the GED Ready® test.
-There are four of these practice tests that cost $6.99 each and are available on the GED.com website.
+There are four of these practice tests which cost $6.99 each and are available on the GED.com website.

 So, that will set you back an additional $28, but Onsego Advantage students receive four GED Ready vouchers for free included in their plan.